Poovellam Kettuppar: Production

 The film was initially titled Romance, but was later retitled Poovellam Kettuppar during production.
 Poovellam Kettupar was one of the working titles for the director Vasanth's previous film Aasai (1995).
 Vasanth considered changing the title again briefly to Thathi Thaavathu Manasu, but eventually decided not to do so.
 During production, media speculation arose that the lead pair, Suriya and Jyothika, were dating.
 The film was the first of seven films in which Suriya appeared alongside Jyothika, whom he married in 2006.

-The film shared a similar storyline to several other Tamil films released during the same period including Jodi, which incidentally had Vijayakumar and Nassar playing similar roles as leaders of feuding families.
-Likewise the films Minsara Kanna (1999) and Anbulla Kadhalukku (1999) also had similar plots.
+The film shared a similar storyline to several other Tamil films released during the same period including Jodi, which incidentally had Vijayakumar and Nassar playing similar roles as patriarchs of feuding families.
+Likewise the films Minsara Kanna (1999) and Anbulla Kadhalukku (1999) were also noted for similarities in their plots.

 Soundtrack

-The soundtrack features eight songs composed by Yuvan Shankar Raja, marking his first collaboration with Suriya.
+The soundtrack features eight songs composed by Yuvan Shankar Raja.
 The album opened the opportunity for his first breakthrough in the industry and proved to be a major turning point in his career.